Denise Nicholas

 Denise Donna Nicholas (born July 12, 1944) is an American actress.
 Nicholas played high-school guidance counselor Liz McIntyre on the ABC comedy-drama series Room 222 and Councilwoman Harriet DeLong on the NBC/CBS drama series In the Heat of the Night.

 Biography

 Early life and education

-Nicholas was born in Detroit to Louise and Otto Nicholas.
-Nicholas spent her early years in Detroit.
+Nicholas was born to Louise and Otto Nicholas in Detroit, where she spent her early years.
 With the remarriage of her mother to Robert Burgen, she moved to Milan, Michigan, a small town south of Ann Arbor.
 At the age of 16, Nicholas appeared on the August 25, 1960, cover of Jet magazine as a future school teacher prospect at the National High School Institute at Northwestern University.
 She graduated from Milan High School in 1961.
 Nicholas is the middle child of three, with an older brother, Otto, and a younger sister, Michele, who was murdered in 1980.